 Joseph Latteri, Managing Director of Customer Success at Meltwater

-In his presentation, Joseph is a strong proponent of encouraging internal people to help satisfy customers champions driving people internally to help satisfy customers, and the way to do that is with clear communication with different teams.
+In his presentation, Joseph is a strong proponent of encouraging internal people to help satisfy customers and champions driving people internally to help satisfy customers, and the way to do that is with clear communication with different teams.
 Here are his top three tips:

 Creating cross-departmental shared goals - People naturally want to work together and share the load.